tejalnayak/E-commerce-follow-along/Ecommerce-Follow-Along-main/README.md

 How to write an endpoint that will update the existing data in MongoDB.
 How to auto fill the form with previous data and give option to edit.
 Summary : Write an endpoint that will receive new data and update the existing data inside MondoDB.
 In frontend we will add an edit button to the product card.
 When click on edit we will send the data to form and make it auto fill and have option to edit those data and save.
-Tech Stack : React - frontend - component - MyProduct.jsx
+Tech Stack : React - frontend - components - MyProduct.jsx
 Backend - controller - product.js

 # Milestone 14 : In this milestone, we will add an functionality to delete button to the product data and write and backend endpoint to delete the product with the use of ID.
 Key feautures:
 How to write an endpoint that delete the product with specific ID from MongoDB.